googleforgames/agones/site/content/en/docs/Contribute/agones-feature-proposal.md

 ### How to Submit an AFP

 To submit a new AFP, follow the instructions provided in the official AFP template.
 This template outlines the required sections and metadata, such as the title, authors, reviewers, and approval statuses.
-AFPs are stored in the project's **docs/proposals** directory, with filenames formatted as `00x-feature-name.md`.
+AFPs are stored in the project's **[docs/proposals](https://github.com/googleforgames/agones/blob/main/docs/proposals)** directory, with each folder named following the format `00x-feature-name`, where "00x" represents an incremental AFP number.
+For example, you can refer to the [0000-afp-process](https://github.com/googleforgames/agones/blob/main/docs/proposals/0000-afp-process) folder for a detailed proposal template.
+The folder name is also used in the corresponding pull request (PR) title, which follows the format "AFP-00x" to match the folder naming convention.
 The document undergoes iterative updates, with changes tracked via version control.

 ### Why AFPs Are Important